lakshith-403/single-password/site-text.md

 # How it works

+### 1. The Super Password

 Find yourself a single password which you won't ever forget.
-We'll call it the super password.
+We'll call it The Super Password.

-When we're given your super password and the site you want to create the password for, we combine those data and create an encrypted phrase.

-Then we make that phrase 'less gibberish' making it easier for you to remember that in case you have to enter it regularly.

-This 'less giberish' encrypted phrase is your generated password
+### 2. Sub Password Generation

+We generate sub passwords for each of your logins from the super password

+### 3. Use Sub Passwords

+Use Sub passwords for your accounts.
+If you want to see them again, generate the exact same Password using the same Super Password

 # Why should you trust us

+- You are 100% Anonymous

-There's no account creation and we don't ask any personal information from you.
+    - We do not have any form of account creation and we do not ask any personal data from you

-Even if we were bad people, there's literally nothing we can do to harm you as you're 100% annonymous.

-# 100% Transparent
+- Secure and Strong Passwords

+    - We use the strongest and most robust encryption standard that is commercially available today

+- We are Open Source

-Single password is 100% Open Source.
+    - SinglePassword™ is 100% Open Source.
 If you have any doubts about us you can check it for yourself!

-# Furthur improvements

-We will continously try to be better.
-And you're always welcome to help us improve.S